2026 Keynote Speakers Bios

 Dr. Lisa Vollendorf is the sixth president of Empire State University.
 With 30 years of experience as an educator, scholar, and university leader, she is deeply committed to expanding access to public higher education for learners of all ages and backgrounds.Vollendorf joined SUNY Empire in July 2022.
 She quickly established the university as one of the state’s fastest-growing public institutions by embracing its longstanding leadership in affordable, flexible, and high-quality online education.

-Double-digit enrollment growth in recent years bears out this success with SUNY Empire defying national trends and demographic challenges.
+Double-digit enrollment growth in recent years bears out this success, with SUNY Empire defying national trends and demographic challenges.
 SUNY Empire now serves over 17,500 learners, ages 12-89, in all 50 states and in 50 countries around the world.

-Vollendorf oversaw the institution’s transition from a college to university in 2023 and initiated a university-wide effort to align its strategic priorities and mission under a unified strategic plan, Elevate ‘28.
+Vollendorf oversaw the institution’s transition from a college to a university in 2023 and initiated a university-wide effort to align its strategic priorities and mission under a unified strategic plan, Elevate ‘28.
 She also led the creation of new workforce-aligned programs and expanded partnerships with unions, corporations, and state agencies to help them recruit, retain, and upskill their workforces.

-Vollendorf has established Cabinet-level roles for new offices in Diversity, Equity, and Inclusion as well as Human Resources and Information Technology.
-She has led SUNY Empire into its strongest fiscal position in years, reducing the university’s physical footprint, as nearly all instruction moved online, and reinvesting operating dollars into student success initiatives.
+Vollendorf has established Cabinet-level roles for new offices in Diversity, Equity, and Inclusion, as well as Human Resources and Information Technology.
+She has led SUNY Empire into its strongest fiscal position in years, reducing the university’s physical footprint as nearly all instruction moved online and reinvesting operating dollars into student success initiatives.

-Under Vollendorf’s leadership, SUNY Empire expanded its Center for Autism Advocacy: Research, Education, and Supports and is designated as the only autism supportive institution of higher education in New York.
+Under Vollendorf’s leadership, SUNY Empire expanded its Center for Autism Advocacy: Research, Education, and Supports, and is designated as the only autism supportive institution of higher education in New York.
 She led the formation of a dedicated Veteran and Military Resource Center, with SUNY Empire serving more military-affiliated students than any other public institution in the state.

 Of particular pride to Vollendorf, a former Spanish professor, the university launched SUNY’s first Spanish-language online degree program in Fall 2025 to meet the educational needs of Spanish-speaking learners around the world.

-Prior to SUNY Empire, Vollendorf served as interim provost at the University of Northern Colorado.
+Before SUNY Empire, Vollendorf served as interim provost at the University of Northern Colorado.
 She worked for 16 years in the California State University (CSU) system as a faculty member, department chair, academic senate chair, dean, and provost at three different CSU campuses.

-She has held faculty appointments at five public universities in Ohio, Michigan and California.
+She has held faculty appointments at five public universities in Ohio, Michigan, and California.

 Vollendorf’s research focuses on the cultural history of women in Iberia and Latin America during the early modern period (1500-1700).
 An established scholar with grants from the National Endowment for the Humanities, the Mellon Foundation, the Newberry Library, the Huntington Library, and the William Andrews Clark Memorial Library, she has published two monographs, six edited books, and 35 chapters and articles.